TRIQS/triqs/doc/install.rst

 their codes, and are happy to use an older but perhaps more stable version.

 To this end, we propose two options to the user:

-1) You follow the latest master commits for all applications, and be certain to have all the bug fixes and latest functionality, while perhaps having to change some API occasionally, or
+#.
+You follow the latest master commits for all applications, and be certain to
+have all the bug fixes and latest functionality, while perhaps having to change some API occasionally.
+Note that we use Continous Integration (jenkins) to ensure that the master always compiles and passes all tests, both for the library and for several public (and private) applications.

-2) You use a version tag, e.g. version 1.2, for all applications, and have a stable version of the code, while not having the latest bug fixes and functionality.
+#.
+You use a version tag, e.g. version 1.3, for all applications, and have a
+stable version of the code, while not having the latest bug fixes and functionality.